-This homemade vegetable broth is hearty enough to enjoy alone as soup and works perfectly as a replacement to boxed stock in your favorite recipes.
+How to make homemade vegetable broth that is hearty enough to enjoy alone as soup and works perfectly as a replacement to boxed stock in your favorite recipes.
 You will never want to buy the boxed broth again.
-Jump to the Homemade Vegetable Broth Recipe or read on to see our tips for making it.
+Jump to the Homemade Vegetable Broth Recipe

 We love rich chicken and bone broths so it was a challenge to create a meatless vegetable broth that makes us just as happy.
 After a few tries, we came up with this rich, hearty broth recipe.
 When I’m sipping away, I even question whether or not there were bones used!
 It’s that good.

-Roasting onion, carrots, celery, tomatoes, and garlic until nicely brown intensify the flavor of the broth.
+For Rich, Satisfying Broth, Roast The Vegetables.
+Roasting onion, carrots, celery, tomatoes, and garlic until nicely brown intensifies the flavor of the broth.
 It also adds color.
 The roasted vegetables add a rich, satisfying quality to the broth.

 With those three easy tricks, you can make rich, crave-worthy vegetable broth in under 2 hours.
 We sip on it during the day, have used it to make vegetable noodle soups, and have already used it in some of our favorite soup recipes.
 This is definitely something to add to your kitchen — it even freezes up to 3 months!